 Many of us have warm milk with cereals in morning food to charge up our day.
 To keep body warm during whole day, add nuts like almonds, pistachios and walnuts to breakfast.
 To give a twist to normal breakfast as cereal or warm milk with dalia (porridge) or oats, add dried fruits like apricots, raisins and figs.

 Root vegetables and leafy greens

-Carrots, onions, spinach, radish, green beans are some of the varieties that can help you stay both healthy and warm in winter.
-Because these foods are loaded with rich sources of nutrients like beta-carotene and vitamin C. Adding them to dals, vegetables juices and soups can benefit you also compliments your fitness routine.
+Carrots, onions, spinach, radish, green beans are some of the varieties that helps you stay healthy and warm in winter.
+Adding them to dals, vegetables juices and soups can benefit you also complimented your fitness routine.

 Whole grain, cereals and pulses

 Pearl Millet (Bajra), Millet, Maize, Barley, Finger Millet are some of the common whole grain cereals that can be included in your roti.
 So that you don’t miss out on fun that winter foods offer you!
 Similarly, pulses can be used not only for dinner but also in the form of Halwa (moong dal) as well.

 Indian food is known to be rich due to spices in every meal.
 Some of the common spices that helped you stay in shape and offer delicious taste could be mustard, Hing, black pepper, fenugreek, cumin seeds etc. Catching a flu or cold during winter is very common so take a hot drink adding some black pepper to feel better.
 Other than this, added dry fenugreek to rotis and dals provide you an appetizing meal and generate warmth in body.